petercsmith-x/vocalfusion-rpi-setup/README.md

 This setup will perform the following operations:

 - enable the I2S, I2C and SPI interfaces
-- install the Raspberry Pi kernel headers
+- update the Raspberry Pi's packages
 - install the required packages
 - compile the I2S drivers
 - update the asoundrc file to support I2S devices